Best Sony headphones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best Sony headphones you can buy in 2021.

 Some of the best Sony headphones have touch controls for functions like play/pause, skipping track, etc. High-end models need plugging into a dedicated headphone amplifier to hear them at their very best.
 These are all things to consider.

 Read on for the best Sony headphones 2021, from all the models we've tested that are still available to buy.
-And with Amazon Prime Day headphones deals around the corner, now's a great time to bag a bargain.

 - Our guide to the best headphones for all styles and budgets